Glass-like anomalies and unconventional thermoelectric transport in chimney ladder crystals: Competing interests

 In Fig.~\ref{fig:s4}(a), we display the raw experimental data of $C(T)/T^3$ as a function of $T$.
 In panel (b) of the same figure, we show a different representation of the data by plotting $C(T)/T$ as a function of $T^2$.
 The dashed lines correspond to the fits to the polynomial function $C(T)/T=a+bT^2$.
 The obtained values for the fitting parameters $a$ and $b$ are presented in Table \ref{fit}.

 The experimental heat capacity with the subtracted electronic Sommerfeld contribution, $(C(T)-a T)/T^3$ is shown in Fig.~\ref{fig:s4}(c).
+The low-temperature data clearly confirm the presence of a Sommerfeld contribution linear in $T$, together with a phononic Debye term proportional to $T^{3}$.
 Finally, in panel (d) of the same figure, the same experimental data are represented by normalizing the temperature to the Debye temperature $\Theta_D$.
 The Debye temperature is calculated using $\Theta_D=(\frac{12\pi^4}{5}\frac{N_{mol}k_B}{b})^{1/3}$.
 We notice that after normalizing the $x$-axes by the Debye temperature, the position of the peak for the two Ru$_2$Sn$_3$ samples is nearly the same.
 On the other hand, the density change encoded in $\theta_D$ is not enough to account for the energy shift of the peak in the Ga-doped samples.
 This is consistent with the results presented in Ref. \cite{Miyazaki}.

+In Fig.~\ref{fig:C/T}, we present a zoomed view of $C/T$ as a function of $T^2$ for undoped Ru$_2$Sn$_3$ crystals, highlighting the presence of a Sommerfeld contribution, consistent with their metallic character and electrical resistivity measurements.